 Power output: 720 hp (537 kW; 730 PS)

 EDAG LIGHT COCOON

-Using 3D printer German engineering EDAG managed to achieve a magical result with an incredible design inspired by nature.
+Using a 3D printer German engineering EDAG managed to achieve a magical result with an incredible design inspired by nature.
 The skeleton resembles a spider’s web and the whole car is covered with specially developed weather-resistant fabric which weighs as little as 19 grams per square meter.
-In my opinion, weight is a crucial thing to decrease fuel consumption, so fabric cover was a great idea.
-Led lights makes skeleton visible and it makes it possible to personalise the outer skin of the vehicle.
-This concept model firstly was introduced in Geneva Motor Show back in 2015.
+In my opinion, weight is a crucial thing to decrease fuel consumption, so a fabric cover was a great idea.
+Led lights makes the skeleton visible and it makes it possible to personalise the outer skin of the vehicle.
+This concept model firstly was introduced at Geneva Motor Show back in 2015.
 This car is 60% 3D printed.

 XEV YOYO – Born for change

 This fully 3-D printed electric car is a potential competitor to all urban mini-city cars.
 It is an exceptional model which you can personalise to suit your needs.
 I love personalised items, what about you?

-This amazing project began his journey back in 2016 March.
-Approximately after a year prototype number 1 was completed and in 2018 March it was exhibited in Shanghai 3D Printing museum.
-Prototype 2 completed in 2018 September and it was presented at the Turin Motor show, Italy in June 2019.
-The team is constantly improving this model and planned start of production should be in the middle of 2020.
+This amazing project began its journey back in 2016 March.
+Approximately after a year prototype number 1 was completed and in 2018 March it was exhibited in the Shanghai 3D Printing museum.
+Prototype 2 was completed in 2018 September and it was presented at the Turin Motor show, Italy in June 2019.
+The team is constantly improving this model and the planned start of production should be in the middle of 2020.

-XEV YOYO is low-speed, but high technology electric car.
-High-quality Lithium batteries guarantee a reliable and long-lasting performance also keeps weight to a minimum.
+XEV YOYO is a low-speed, but high-technology electric car.
+High-quality Lithium batteries guarantee reliable and long-lasting performance and also keep weight to a minimum.

 Range: 93 miles or 150km – 124 miles or 200km

 So, if you like this project I would like to encourage you to support them on Kickstarter.com.